See the real paths visitors take, not the ones you designed.

 Product Managers

-Understand whether users follow the intended activation path.
+Check if users follow the activation path

 Growth and CRO Teams